maybemnv/Comment-Toxicity-/README.md

     ```

 2. **Follow the instructions in the notebook:**
-    - Open the `Comment-toxicity.ipynb` file in Jupyter Notebook.
+    - Open the `Comment-Toxicity.ipynb` file in Jupyter Notebook.
     - Execute the cells in the notebook sequentially.
     - Use the Gradio interface provided in the notebook to input comments and receive toxicity analysis results.